 In most cases, they are used for "Uplink" to other switches.
-VLANs are separated at different switches, but they need to access
+VLANs are separated at different switches, but they need to access other switches within the same VLAN group.
+The screens in following appear.

 Setup steps

 1. Create VLAN Group 2 and 3